assely/documentation/posttype.md

 <a name="inserting-posts"></a>
 ### [Inserting posts](#inserting-posts)

-Use `create` method with array of properties and values for inserting new post to the database.
+Use `create` method with an array of properties and values for inserting new post to the database.

 ```php
 use App\Posttypes\Movies;